swannodette/swannodette.github.com/_posts/2013-12-17-the-future-of-javascript-mvcs.md

 some serious firepower like [core.async](http://github.com/clojure/core.async).

 Chew on that.

-What follows is a pretty technical description.
+Technical description follows.

 ## How it works